Personal finance | april 28, 2025

 When it comes to supporting your grandchildren’s college plans, you have many options.
 Take time to consider which strategy best supports the goals you wish to achieve for your family and yourself.
 Regardless of which approach you choose, you’ll be providing a gift that will last a lifetime.

-1UGMA/UTMA named for the Uniform Gifts to Minors and Uniform Transfer to Minor Acts.
+1UGMA/UTMA are acronyms for the Uniform Gifts to Minors and Uniform Transfers to Minors Acts.

 Important Information